-This is provided with 1 to 6 on the face of the control thermostat.
+This is provided with minimum to maximum graduated marking on the face of the control thermostat.
 Should you wish to turn the appliance off, turn the control thermostat to the off position.

 Summer/Winter settings.
-You are advised not to operate your appliance below a setting of 55°C which relates to number 3 on your control thermostat.
+You are advised not to operate your appliance below a setting of 55°C which is the mid position on your control thermostat.

-Summer Settings: For domestic hot water select settings 3, 4 and 5 (55/65°C) on your control thermostat.
-Winter Settings: For domestic hot water and central heating select settings 5-6 (68/80°C) on your control thermostat.
+Summer Settings: For domestic hot water set mid 55°C to max 80°C on your control thermostat.

-The Control Panel CC and CODC, Plus and Standard models.
-Is provided with the following features:
+Winter Settings: For domestic hot water and central heating select settings mid position 55°C to max position 80°C on your control thermostat.